pgorman/dangerjaunt/dangerjaunt.md

 Each time the rogue gains a level, the player assigns one additional point to a skill.

 A d6 roll equal to or lower than the skill score indicates success.
-For skills with a score of six, roll two dice; a failure occurs only when both dice come up sixes.
+For skills with a score of six, roll two dice; a failure occurs if both dice come up sixes.

 - Stealth (hide in shadows, move silently)
 - Acrobatics (climb sheer walls, backflip, walk tightrope)